7 Best Gaming PCs of 2025

 Assembling a custom gaming PC from scratch is an expensive investment.
 A better solution would be to buy a prebuilt PC with your prefered parts.

 Deciding between a gaming PC and a gaming console is trickier if you don’t know the pros and cons of both.
-A gaming PC is equipped with parts that you can replace with the better ones.
-Whereas in a gaming console, you cannot change any hardware other than the storage drive.
+A gaming PC is gives you enough room to upgrade or replace hardware.
+Whereas a gaming console come with pre-installed parts and there is not room for adding or upgrading hardware other than the storage.

 Next-gen consoles like PS5 and Xbox One just require a controller to play.
 In prebuilt gaming PCs, you have to invest extra money in buying keyboard, mouse, monitor, etc to play games.